NateBrune/Assembly-Adventures/README.md

 ===================

 This repo is to help newbies like my self learn to program assembly.
 More specificly this is primarily x86_64 Linux assembly in the AT&T syntax.
 My dream is for someone to come accross this repo and say, "this sucks let me fix it."
 Please fork and learn!
-I will try to get a good 20 example programs up in here before I get burned out.
+I update this repo on sometimes... that one time.
 Currently there are three programs.

 ----------